spaforms365/spaforms365.github.io/_docs/designer-overview.md

 ### Designer Page
 Template, Model and Layout of the component occupies major area on page, along with set of design controls residing on <code>ribbon</code>.
-All component-related areas on screenshot below are indicated  with <style='color:green'>green border</style>.
+All component-related areas on screenshot below are indicated  with <code class="option">green border</code>.
 <br/>
 <br/>
 Along with <code>component management</code> controls, <code>ribbon</code> has set of controls for <code>SPA Form project</code> management.
-These groups of controls on screenshot are highlighted with <style='color:red'>red border</style> .
+These groups of controls on screenshot are highlighted with <code class="flag">red border</code> .
 ![Image of Designer Page](/img/designer-page2.png)

 ### Ribbon Controls